 You might also want to use a double opt-in approach.
 If you do, text subscribers must reply “yes” to fully opt-in.
 This approach is helpful if you do not have clear evidence of the initial opt-in, such as with keyword campaigns.

 If someone asks to stop receiving messages, you must honor all opt-outs immediately.
 This means you need to remove that former text subscriber from all text lists.
 From time to time, include opt-out instructions at the end of your text message, such as “Reply ‘stop’ to unsubscribe at any time” or something similar.

 Make the opt-out instructions clear, reasonable, and easily accessible.
 Not only does this keep you compliant with the TCPA, it ensures you keep your customers happy.

 If you do violate the TCPA and someone you contacted decides to take legal action, they can seek to recover any money that was lost in relation to the violation(s) or $500 in damages per violation, whichever is greater.
 Depending on the severity of the violation(s), the court could also rule that up to three times that amount be awarded.

 It clearly pays to stay compliant and respect your contacts’ privacy.

-The above information is not meant to be legal advice.
+*Disclaimer: The above information is not legal advice and is for informational purposes only.
 If you need further assistance on the issue of TCPA compliance, contact a legal professional in your area.